 You can also think of the upper notes as extensions of the Lydian mode, rather than lower notes.

 This means that you think of Lydian with this pattern:

 I prefer this way of thinking, as it allows you to visualize the upper extensions of the scale.

-Here’s how the F Lydian scale looks on the fretboard with both notes and intervals.
+Here’s how the F Lydian mode looks on the fretboard with both notes and intervals.

 You can use either system, 2-#4-6, 9-#11-13, or a mixture of both depending on the musical situation.

 Try both and go forward in your studies with that interval system that best fits your fretboard concept.